Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

-In the literature, $M_{\rm ZAMS}$ of SNe II progenitors are usually determined by fitting the observed light curve to a large grid of model light curves generated from progenitors exploded by a wide range of explosion energies (see for example \citealt{morozova18, martinez20}).
-However, as discussed above (also \citealt{dessart19}), the SNe II light-curve characteristics, i.e., the duration and the magnitude of the plateau, are primarily determined by the properties of the hydrogen-rich envelope, rather then directly associated with the inner helium-core.
-Measuring $M_{\rm ZAMS}$ of the progenitor by light curve modeling relies heavily on the correlation between $M_{\rm Henv}$ and $M_{\rm ZAMS}$ predicted by the $standard$ wind mass-loss.
-However, the RSG mass-loss rates are not welled constrained and the mass-loss mechanism (single star versus binary evolution) is not clear.
-There is no unique association between $M_{\rm Henv}$ and $M_{\rm ZAMS}$.
+In the literature, modeling the plateau phase light curve is a commonly adopted method to determine the ZAMS mass of the progenitor of SNe IIP (see for example \citealt{morozova18, martinez20}). while the SNe II light-curve characteristics, i.e., the duration and the magnitude of the plateau, are primarily determined by the properties of the hydrogen-rich envelope, rather than directly associated with the inner helium-core.
+Measuring $M_{\rm ZAMS}$ of the progenitor by light curve modeling thus relies heavily on the correlation between $M_{\rm Henv}$ and $M_{\rm ZAMS}$ predicted by the $standard$ wind mass-loss.
+However, the RSG mass-loss rates are not well constrained and the mass-loss mechanism (single star versus binary evolution) is not clear.
+There is thus no unique association developed between $M_{\rm Henv}$ and $M_{\rm ZAMS}$.
 A detailed discussion on this topic is deferred to \S 4.